rbontekoe/BAWJ/docs/src/blog.md

 ## 2021

+### 06/22/2021 - MicroK8s

+I have been working with MicroK8s for a while now.
+MicroK8s means containers that communicate with each other and are managed by Kubernetes.
+The convenience of Kubernetes is that you can deploy, update and delete your application with the same YAML file.
+This is the reason why I am going to redesign the course.

 ### 04/21/2021 - Configuring the Jenkins-Slave Container

 I wanted to automatically update my projects and decided do the Udemy course [Learn DevOps: CI/CD with Jenkins using Pipelines and Docker](https://www.udemy.com/course/learn-devops-ci-cd-with-jenkins-using-pipelines-and-docker/) by Eduward Viaene.